 This article explains how to create and manage employee roles.
-In Personio every employee role is set up with individual access rights, reminders, calendar views and other security configurations.
+In Personio every employee role is set up with individual access rights, calendar views and other security configurations.
+In order to manage reminders, the Professional- or Enterprise-Package is required.
 Typical employee roles are for example "HR Manager", "Senior Executive" or "Intern".

 Predefined System Roles in Personio